Distribute and Load Balance SharePoint Central Administration site

-Its a best practice to Distribute and Load balance the SharePoint Central Administration site at least to two servers in the Farm.
-This will be extremely helpful in the event of one server failure and of course Microsoft supports this 100%.
+Its a best practice to Distribute and Load balance the SharePoint Central Administration site at least two servers on the Farm.
+This will be extremely helpful in the event of one server failure and of course, Microsoft supports this 100%.

-How do I distribute Central Administration to 2 servers?
+How do I distribute Central Administration to two servers?

 To add SharePoint Central Administration role to the Server G1SPS02, run SharePoint Configuration Wizard on the Server G1SPS02 and at the “Completing the SharePoint Products and Technologies Configuration Wizard” step, click on Advanced Settings, Select “Use this machine to host the website” to add SharePoint Central Administration role and click OK.
 Click Next to start the configuration wizard

-After the configuration wizard completes successfully, you will have additional server providing Central Administration role.
+After the configuration wizard completes successfully, you will have an additional server providing Central Administration role.

-How do I verify that my new server has Central Admin role?
+How do I verify that my new server has a Central Admin role?